 Games page (opens in a new browser window or tab).

 Readers are invited to search in continental chess magazines and other primary sources and please send me any more scores you may find.
-The (updated) downloadable CBV file includes all the 62 games I have found so far, but perhaps more will turn up in other sources and I will add them to the file in future if any can be found.
-For the full annotations I refer you to the tournament book first edition, if you can find it.
+The link to the downloadable CBV file was broken recently, but has now been fixed.
+The CBV file (CHessBase arhive) includes all the 65 games I have found so far, but perhaps more will turn up in other sources and I will add them to the file in future if any can be found.
+For the full annotations I refer you to the tournament book first edition, if you can find it, and to B.C.M.

 Part 2 covers: The course, conclusion, and final scores of the Vizayanagaram tournament; the best available games; additional comments about some of the players.